MediaWikiArmenia/LST-Guard/README.md

 ```
 When the number of section labels in the old and new versions are the same, it will assume that they correspond to each other.

-When it comes to correcting these labels in transclusions, `lst_repairer` has to recognize three different syntaxes (again: including localizations and minor syntactic variations):
+When it comes to correcting these labels in transclusions, `lst_worker` has to recognize three different syntaxes (again: including localizations and minor syntactic variations):

 1. HTML syntax:
 ```html